-MetroGIS maintains two on-going governance bodies, the Policy Board (comprised of elected officials, appointed officials, CIOs and administrative-level decision makers) and the Coordinating Committee (comprised of lead technical and management-level professionals).
-The MetroGIS Coordinating Committee also has the option to create and activate task-specific work groups as it sees fit.
-MetroGIS staff provides the support functions for these bodies to convene and act efficiently.
+MetroGIS main governing body is its Coordinating Committee comprised of lead technical and management-level professionals from various agencies around the metropolitan region.
+The MetroGIS Coordinating Committee has the option to create and activate task-specific work groups as it sees fit.
+MetroGIS staff, from the Metropolitan Council, provides the support functions for these bodies to convene and act efficiently.